Bloodsport (film)

-Bloodsport is a 1988 martial arts film directed by Newt Arnold.
-An American-Hong Kong co-production, the film stars Jean-Claude Van Damme, with a supporting cast of Leah Ayres, Forest Whitaker, Donald Gibb, Roy Chiao, and Bolo Yeung.
-The film centers on Frank Dux (Van Damme), a United States Army Captain and ninjutsu practitioner who competes in an underground full-contact martial arts tournament called the Kumite in Hong Kong.
-Based on Dux's real-life claims, the film was marketed as a true story.
-It was one of Van Damme's first lead roles and showcased his abilities, launching his career as a mainstream action star.
+Bloodsport is a 1988 martial arts film directed by Newt Arnold and starring Jean-Claude Van Damme.
+The film centers on Frank Dux (Van Damme), a United States Army captain and ninjutsu practitioner who goes absent without leave to compete in an underground full-contact martial arts tournament called the Kumite in Hong Kong.
+Marketed as a true story based on Dux's real-life claims, the film was one of Van Damme's first lead roles, launching his career as a mainstream action star.

-The screenplay is based on many of Dux's claims first covered in the November 1980 issue of Black Belt magazine.
-The real Dux served as the action choreographer and technical advisor.
-After its release, many of Dux's claims were disputed, including by co-screenwriter Sheldon Lettich, who claimed Dux fabricated his fight record and the existence of the Kumite.
+The screenplay drew from a 1980 Black Belt piece detailing Dux's purported exploits.
+Though Dux served as a technical advisor on the film, many of his claims were subsequently disputed, including by co-screenwriter Sheldon Lettich, who stated that Dux fabricated his fight record and the existence of the Kumite.

-Bloodsport was produced and released by Cannon Films on February 26, 1988.
-Despite negative critical reviews, it was a considerable box office success, grossing $50 million on a budget of $1.5–2.3 million.
-The success of the film helped the resurgence of the martial arts film genre in America.
-It has also been identified as a cult film and spawned a film series which includes four sequels.
+Released by Cannon Films on February 26, 1988, Bloodsport was a commercial success, grossing $50 million against a $1.5–2.3 million budget despite negative reviews.
+The film helped spark a resurgence of the American martial arts genre, influenced the development of mixed martial arts, and gained a cult following.